Skip to content

 South Carolina • High Awareness

-Lone Star Ticks in South Carolina: Map, Risk, and Prevention
+Lone Star Ticks in South Carolina: Map, Season, Alpha-Gal Awareness & Prevention

-South Carolina is within the established Lone Star tick range with high alpha-gal awareness.
+South Carolina is within the established Lone Star tick range with high alpha-gal awareness across the Southeast.

 Are Lone Star ticks found in South Carolina?

 South Carolina is within the broader Lone Star tick range.
-Lone Star ticks have been reported in parts of this region.
 Awareness levels vary by county, and activity is typically highest during march – october.
+South Carolina sits in the established southeastern range.
+Residents and outdoor workers should follow prevention steps through the long warm season.

 Prevention checklist for South Carolina